 Poisoning in hydrogen sulfide environments was a phenomenon common to early oxygen sensor designs that used silver as the cathode element.
 The SBE 43 uses a noble metal (gold) as the cathode and silver as the anode, and shows no degradation of signal or calibration when used for profiling in hydrogen sulfide environments.

-Effective bio-fouling strategies allow for longer moored deployments.
-Plumbing isolates the SBE 43 from continuous exposure to the external fouling environment; allows trapped water to go anoxic, minimizing electrolyte consumption between samples; and holds anti-foulant in the trapped water.
-The black plenum and installing black tubing blocks light, reducing in-situ algal growth.
+Effective plumbing strategies allow for longer moored deployments.
+Plumbing isolates the SBE 43 from continuous exposure to the external environment, allowing trapped water to go anoxic, minimizing electrolyte consumption between samples.
+The black plenum and installing black tubing block light, reducing in-situ algal growth.

 A 5-year warranty backs the sensor’s integrity.
-During the warranty period, one sensor re-charge (electrolyte refill, membrane replacement, and recalibration — as mandated by chemical depletion of electrolyte) will be performed at Sea-Bird free of charge.
+During the warranty period, one sensor re-charge (electrolyte refill, membrane replacement, and recalibration) will be performed at Sea-Bird free of charge.

 The SBE 43 voltage output sensor can be integrated with any Sea-Bird CTD that accepts 0 - 5 volt auxiliary sensor input (for example, SBE 9plus, 16, 16plus, 16plus-IM, 16plus V2, 16plus-IM V2, 19, 19plus, 19plus V2, 25, 25plus).
 Configuration choices include:

 The SBE 43F frequency output sensor can be integrated with an SBE 52-MP or Glider Payload CTD, or used for OEM applications (requires OEM circuit board).
-The SBE 43F is available with a 600-meter plastic or 7000-meter titanium housing.
+It is available with a 600-meter plastic or 7000-meter titanium housing.
 Another version of the SBE 43F is used as an integral part in SBE 37 MicroCATs (IMP-IDO, SMP-IDO, or SIP-IDO),

 |Measurement range||120% of surface saturation in all natural waters, fresh and salt|